UMM-CSci-3601/3601-lab4-mongo/README.md

 This is your starter code for Lab 4.
-The main goal here, as described in [LABTASKS](./LABTASKS.md), is to update the server code to actually use the MongoDB database instead of using the fixed set of users and todos in Labs 2 and 3.
+The main goal here, as described in [LABTASKS](./LABTASKS.md), is to update the server code to actually use the MongoDB database instead of using the fixed set of users and todos we used in Labs 2 and 3.
 You'll also add functionality to do things like adding new todos; this will require making changes all the way through from the Angular client, through the Java(lin) server,